-No one has everything go their way.
+- Stop complaining – No one has everything go their way.
 But, as Grandma Allred used to say, “Bloom where you are planted.”
-In other words, “make the best of the situation.”
+In other words, make the best of the situation.
 Complaining is corrosive.
 It only serves to create a negative attitude in ourselves and anyone else who listens, including the kids.
 We choose to do what we want to do or what we feel is correct.
-So, why whine about it?
+Whining about it will not help.

 If we want to be happy and help our children to see the best in life, we must have a positive attitude.
-Life will truly be difficult from time to time, but that is just how mortal life is.
-I always told our kids, “Attitude determines altitude.”
+Life will truly be difficult from time to time, but if we work at it, life will get better.
+Your positive attitude will positively affect your altitude.